Showing posts sorted by relevance for query Nord Stream. Sort by date Show all posts

 Nord Stream Pipeline Blast by US-Nuke | Hans-Benjamin Braun

-Swiss physicist Dr. Hans-Benjamin Braun has meticulously analyzed the Nord Stream 1 explosion: the blast was made using a thermonuclear (fusion) mini-nuke with the greatest possible shockwave impact on Russia’s Kaliningrad.
-Like the investigative journalist and Pulitzer Prize winner Seymour Hersch, Dr. Braun suspects the USA behind the attack.
-Among the authorities, politicians, journalists and scientists whom he has informed of the results of his analyses since December 2022, there is one thing above all: radio silence.
+Swiss physicist Dr. Hans-Benjamin Braun meticulously analyzed the Nord Stream 1 explosion, concluding the blast involved a thermonuclear (fusion) mini-nuke designed for maximum shockwave impact on Russia’s Kaliningrad.
+Like investigative journalist and Pulitzer Prize winner Seymour Hersh, Braun suspects US involvement in the attack.
+Among the authorities, politicians, journalists, and scientists he informed of his findings since December 2022, the prevailing response has been radio silence.

 China called the Nord Stream pipeline blast an act of international terrorism,